zaidbinmushtaq/eid-wishes/README.md

   <img src="banner.jpg" alt="Eid Mubarak in Every Language" />
 </p>

-# Eid Mubarak in Every Language
+# 🌙 Eid Mubarak in Every Language

-Welcome to the **Eid Mubarak in Every Language** repository - a celebration of unity, love, and global brotherhood.
+Welcome to the **Eid Mubarak in Every Language** repository—celebrating the universal message of unity, generosity, and joy during the festivals of **Eid al-Fitr** and **Eid al-Adha (Bakr Eid)**.

-Eid is not just a festival.
-It is a moment that connects hearts across borders, cultures, and tongues.
-Through this project, we share how people around the world say:
+Eid festivals symbolize compassion, gratitude, sacrifice, and unity, transcending cultural and geographical boundaries.
+Through this repository, we highlight the beautiful diversity of how people around the world express these heartfelt wishes.

-**Eid Mubarak in Every Language**

-From bustling cities to quiet villages, across continents and oceans, these words carry prayers of peace, joy, and togetherness.
+Whether it's marking the end of Ramadan (Eid al-Fitr) or commemorating Prophet Ibrahim’s devotion and sacrifice (Eid al-Adha), these celebrations bring together hearts and communities worldwide.

+---

-## Wishes Around the World
+## 🌍 Eid Wishes Around the Globe

+Explore how people across the globe say "Eid Mubarak":

 | Language             | Eid Wish                                |
 |----------------------|-----------------------------------------|